-Towns like Gjirokastër and Berat are full of history and intrigue while even the capital Tirana has its charms with some unusual relics and some surprisingly good museums that tell Albania’s fascinating but often dark tale.
+Towns like Gjirokastër and Berat are full of history and intrigue while even the capital has its charms and visiting Tirana will allow to find some unusual relics and some surprisingly good museums that tell Albania’s fascinating but often dark tale.
 With a diverse population of Muslims, Catholics and Orthodox Christians, it’s a pretty good example to the world of how people can come together and get along despite their differences.

 If you do visit, it’s also easy to hop over the border and spend some time backpacking Greece, which is reasonably affordable by European standards, although still considerably more expensive than Albania.